bartekdylewski/adventofcode/README.md

 **Day 5** challenge was tricky, i quickly came up with my data structure - organizing things into lists _again_.
 Then for orders I checked for every order if update was correct.
 For part 2 I added searching for incorrect and a function to correct the orders.

 **Day 6** I woke up at 6am to code in the morning.
 I liked the challenge because it reminded me of some **game mechanics**.
 I quickly made the data structure thanks to experience from earlier days.
 Hard part was simulating part 2.
 I had to optimize the trying algorithm, because first version took too long to calculate.
-It took me 2 hours to conplete.
+It also reminded me of [halting problem](https://en.m.wikipedia.org/wiki/Halting_problem).
+It took me 2 hours to complete.

 **_score: 12/12 stars <br>
 class position: #10/37_**